burkkyy/csci429-project/script.md

 We won’t be using this formal definition, for now.
 Instead, we’ll step through an example to build an intuitive understanding of how the algorithm works.

-First, lets go back to the same graph we had before.
+Lets go back to the same graph we had before.
 > animate same graph as DAGScene

 Why was our schdule not optimal?